Wycliffe Bible Translators

 Wycliffe also works closely with many other international ministries to provide Scripture translations for their global work.
 Some of these ministries include Faith Comes By Hearing, The Jesus Film Project and YouVersion.

-Between October 2023 and August 2024, Wycliffe engaged 501 new languages.
-Of these, 448 languages were the first Scripture for their communities!
-There are 1,982 total languages currently engaged by Wycliffe USA, and Wycliffe engages with 1,200 partners — churches, missions organizations and like-minded ministries — around the world.
+Between October 2024 and September 2025, Wycliffe engaged 792 new languages.
+There are 2,918 total languages currently engaged by Wycliffe USA, and Wycliffe engages with 3,000 partners — churches, missions organizations and like-minded ministries — around the world.

 More than 7,300 known languages are spoken or signed around the world today.
-Wycliffe and our partners are currently working with more than 1,700 of them so that people can encounter Jesus through Scripture in a language and format they clearly understand.
+Wycliffe and our partners are currently working with more than 4,340 of them so that people can encounter Jesus through Scripture in a language and format they clearly understand

 Wycliffe is a charter member of the Evangelical Council of Financial Accountability (ECFA).
 This council ensures that Christ-centered organizations maintain the highest standards of financial stewardship.
 Find out more about our ECFA membership at ecfa.org.

-Wycliffe is an eligible charity in the 2024 Combined Federal Campaign (CFC) with the pledge number of CFC #11737.
-All donations made through the Combined Federal Campaign are distributed through Wycliffe’s Worldwide Projects Fund which supports Bible translation projects in need.
+Wycliffe is an eligible charity in the 2025 Combined Federal Campaign (CFC) with the pledge number of CFC #11737.
+All donations made through the Combined Federal Campaign are distributed through Wycliffe’s Worldwide Projects Fund, which supports Bible translation projects in need.
 It’s designed to connect donors with the most urgent needs of Bible translation — those that haven’t been met by specific donations.
-Gifts given through this fund help ensure that projects will not have to slow down or stop due to lack of funding.
-Visit wycliffe.org/cfc to learn more.
+Gifts given through this fund help ensure that projects will not have to slow down or stop due to a lack of funding.
+Visit wycliffe.org/cfc to learn more about the impact of giving through the Combined Federal Campaign.

-Call 800-WYCLIFFE or visit wycliffe.org to explore ways to give and specific uses for your gifts.
+Call 800-WYCLIFFE or visit wycliffe.org/donate to explore ways to give.